My story from believer to skeptic – part 1

 Back to square one

 Then I had an idea.
-I knew the movie An The Inconvenient Truth of Al Gore was about global warming.
+I knew that the movie An The Inconvenient Truth of Al Gore was about global warming.
 I didn’t see this movie in 2006, but I knew it had quite some impact on people around me.
-I wanted to know the real story of global warming and the science behind it, so I thought this would be a good start for my search.
-Picture my surprise when I found more sites that handled the mistakes of the film than the merits!
-Bit by bit I saw most of the movie on line.
-I was prepared there would be some exaggerations in the film to give it more impact, but it was more than I could handle.
+I wanted to know the real story of global warming and the science behind it, so I assumed this would be a good start for my search.
+Picture my surprise when I found more sites handling the mistakes of the film than the merits!
+Bit by bit I saw most of the movie online.
+I was prepared that there would be some exaggerations in the film to give it more impact, but it was more than I could handle.